 I’m going to keep working full-time at my awesome job, enjoy my free nights, watch a lot of TV, read a lot, and do some other things (I actually made a list over on my other blog haha).
 I think more school is definitely in the future, but I’m going to relish this non-student thing while I can :)

-Anonymous asked: what is your thesis on?
+Anonymous said: what is your thesis on?

 I just saw this…my apologies for not responding sooner.
 I looked at faculty-student mentoring programs and learning communities in medical schools.

 Now just gotta wait around for graduation, but I have submitted everything and officially have no more classwork.
 This is such a weird feeling.

 FINAL PAPER OF GRAD SCHOOL SUBMITTED!

 Only 5 pages left of a 10 page final paper to write by Monday at noon, and then I am done with grad school forever*!

 *or until I decide to apply to a Ph.D or second master’s degree program.
 I dare not say it’s my last class ever because I already have my eye on classes to take in the fall just for fun because I’m a nerd like that.

 This is the final installment of my “Kate Writes Her Thesis" series, because IT’S DONE!

 Today was the day….the thesis is due.
 It’s been submitted, and although I’m sure there are still a million things I could do to revise it, I’m letting it go.
 It’s done.
 I thought it would be a lot more cathartic than it actually is, but maybe that’s because I still have one 10-page paper left to do for another class next Monday, so I’m not really done.
 But I’m done with the biggest assignment of my academic career to date, and that makes me happy :)